PAYNOCCHIO/paynocchio-sdk-python/README.md

 Indicates whether to check the balance of the wallet when performing the calculation.
 Set this to false when there is no wallet available (e.g., for anonymous users).

-### Get the list of the wallets within an Environment
+## Get the list of the wallets within a Wallet Group
 This API method retrieves a list of wallets associated with a specified environment.
 It allows you to paginate the results to manage large sets of data effectively.
 ```python